m0lentum/molentum.github.io/content/blog/2024/sf-colliders/source.md

 I'm glossing over a lot of detail here to keep this brief.
 For a more comprehensive look at separating axis tests, I recommend the book Real-Time Collision Detection by Christer Ericson or [this tutorial by Metanet Software][metanet-tut].
-The tutorial has some fantastic interactive visualizations which unfortunately have been lost to time due to the death of Flash, but it's still very good.
+The tutorial has some fantastic interactive visualizations made with Flash, which isn't available in browsers anymore, but I hear [Ruffle] can still run them.

 ## Circles